Understanding the Potential of FPGA-Based Spatial Acceleration for Large Language Model Inference: Evaluation on FPGAs

 \subsection{Ablation Study}

+We begin by examining the latency of different SLRs.
+As shown in rows 3-5 in Table~\ref{tab:bert_results}, the overall latency of the BERT accelerator is nearly the sum of the latency of SLR0 and SLR2, aligning with the pipeline diagram in Figure~\ref{fig:pipeline}.
+Moreover, the computation in SLR1 largely overlaps with that of SLR2 due to the fully pipelined design.
+The resource usage across different SLRs is also similar, resulting in a balanced design.

 We further investigate the efficiency of our kernel functions.
 We conduct experiments on our template systolic array function with the AutoSA-generated systolic array, which is a highly optimized state-of-the-art systolic array implementation~\cite{wang2021autosa}.
 From Table~\ref{tab:sa}, we can see our implementation achieves the same level of performance compared to AutoSA.
 While maintaining the same DSP usage, the resource usage of our kernel function is much smaller than AutoSA.
-This also explains the reason why our analytical model can precisely predict the performance of spatial accelerators.
+Since the prediction of a single GEMM kernel is accurate and can achieve the theoretical performance, our analytical model can precisely predict the performance of spatial accelerators when combining multiple linear operators.
 The presence of latency-predictable kernels as foundational components plays a pivotal role in this predictability.
 Additionally, our function offers enhanced customizability, accommodating varying sizes and the choice of different quantization schemes.

 Moreover, employing DSP packing further reduces the DSP usage, allowing one DSP to handle two MAC operations within a single cycle, a feature not supported in AutoSA.
 This experiment shows the efficiency of our kernels, facilitating the development of high-performance Transformer accelerators.